 Drawbacks and Limitations of COGS

-• COGS does not account for indirect expenses, such as marketing and administrative costs, which can also significantly impact profitability.
+- COGS doesn’t account for indirect expenses, such as marketing and administrative costs, which can significantly impact profitability.

 Cost of Goods Sold and Tax Returns

-For businesses with under $25 million in gross receipts ($26 million for 2020), there are some exceptions to the rules for inventory, accrual accounting and, by extension, COGS.
+For businesses with under $30 million in gross receipts (as of 2024), there are some exceptions to the rules for inventory, accrual accounting, and, by extension, COGS.

 Cost of Goods Sold and Accounting Software